rajatbh777/Bulk-Certi/README.md

 # Bulk Certi
+I work for ndian Society For Technical Education Students' Chapter MANIT.
+Due to covid, we took all our events online and hence had to mail alot of certificates to participants in bulk.
+So, i came up with this script as a solution.

 Using this python script, you can generate e-Certificates in bulk and email them to participants.
 I built this script using PIL library to open Certificate Template and draw Name at a specific position in that template using a font.
 Then for mailing, I used email & MIME, and imported smtplib for sending mails using SMTP protocol.